c4tom/DreamDevBox/docs/getting-started/start-the-devilbox.rst

 .. important::
    :ref:`howto_find_docker_toolbox_ip_address`
-      When you are using ``Docker Toolbox`` the Devilbox web server port will not be available on your host computer.
+      When you are using ``Docker Toolbox`` the DreamDevBox web server port will not be available on your host computer.
 You first have to find out on which IP address the Docker Toolbox machine is serving and use this one instead.